raystack/meteor/docs/docs/guides/introduction.md

 - You are required to have atleast one Database, Dashboard or any other Data source and their proper credentials ready.
   For e.g. Postgres, MySQL, MSSQL, MongoDB, GitHub, etc.

-- For sink we will be using console, if you are planning to use columbus or Kafka please make necessary changes accordingly.
+- For sink we will be using console, if you are planning to use compass or Kafka please make necessary changes accordingly.

 Once done with the pre-requisites Get started with [Installation](./0_installation.md).